 SCO is a crop insurance option that provides additional coverage for a portion of your underlying crop insurance policy deductible.
 The amount of SCO coverage depends on the liability, coverage level, and approved yield of your underlying policy.
-For more information go to the SCO fact sheet at www.rma.usda.gov/pubs/rme/2016sco.pdf.
+For more information see the SCO fact sheet at www.rma.usda.gov/pubs/rme/ fetsht.html.